luthermonson/go-proxmox/README.md

 A Go package to consume the Proxmox VE api2/json.
 Inspiration drawn from the existing [Telmate](https://github.com/Telmate/proxmox-api-go/tree/master/proxmox) package but looking to improve in the following ways.
-* Treated as a package instead of a cli with an http client in a sub-directory
+* Treated as a proper standalone go package
-* Proper types and JSON marshal/unmarshalling for all end points
+* Types and JSON marshal/unmarshalling for all end points
-* Testing, unit testing and integration tests against an API endpoint
+* Full Testing, unit testing and integration tests against an API endpoint
-* Options to configure the client at creation
+* Configuration options when creating a client for flexible usage
+* Client logging for debugging within your code
+* Added functionality for better go tooling built on this library, some things we'd like
+  * Boot VM from qcow URL, inspiration: [Proxmox Linux Templates](https://www.phillipsj.net/posts/proxmox-linux-templates/)
+  * Dynamic host targeting for VM, Proxmox lacks a scheduler when given VM params it will try and locate a host with resources to put it
+  * cloud-init support via no-cloud ISOs uploaded to node data stores and auto-mounted before boot, inspiration [quiso](https://github.com/luthermonson/quiso)
+  * Unattend XML Support via ISOs similar to cloud-init ideas
+  * node/vm/container shell command support via KVM proxy already built into proxmox

+Core developers are home lab enthusiasts working in the virtualization and kubernetes space.
+The common use case we have for Proxmox is dev stress testing and validation of functionality in the products we work on and we plan to build the following tooling around this library to make that easier.
+* [Docker Machine Driver](https://github.com/luthermonson/docker-machine-driver-proxmox) for consumption by (Rancher)[https://rancher.com/docs/rancher/v1.5/en/configuration/machine-drivers/]
+* [Terminal UI](https://github.com/luthermonson/p9s) inspired by [k9s](https://github.com/derailed/k9s) for quick management of PVE Clusters
+* [Terraform Provider](https://github.com/luthermonson/terraform-provider-proxmox) with better local-exec and cloud-init/unattend xml support

 ## Usage
-Create a client and use the public methods at access Proxmox resources.
+Create a client and use the public methods to access Proxmox resources.

 ### Basic usage with login credentials
 ```go